Barnwell: Will Deshaun Watson, Carson Wentz crash back to earth?

 What we saw from Carson Wentz

-Wentz was the favorite to take home MVP before he suffered that knee injury against the Rams, as the former second overall pick had thrown a league-leading 33 touchdown passes and had an NFL-best touchdown-to-interception ratio of 33-to-7.
+Wentz was the favorite to take home MVP before he suffered that knee injury against the Rams, as the former second overall pick had thrown a league-leading 33 touchdown passes and had an NFL-best touchdown-to-interception ratio of 33-7.
 Wentz was fifth in passer rating, but his 75.9 Total QBR was tops among quarterbacks who were eligible for the passing title.
 Wentz's Eagles were 11-2, tied with the Steelers for the best record in football.

 Maybe you preferred Tom Brady.
 That's fine.
 At the time he went down, though, Wentz had graduated from an inconsistent rookie season into a legitimate superstar passer in Year 2.